Down Under (song): Cultural significance

-The song is a perennial favourite on Australian radio and television, and topped the charts in the US and UK simultaneously in early 1983.
+The song is a perennial favorite on Australian radio and television, and topped the charts in the US and UK simultaneously in early 1983.
 It was later used as a theme song by the crew of Australia II in their successful bid to win the America's Cup in 1983.
 Men at Work played this song in the closing ceremony of the 2000 Summer Olympics in Sydney, alongside other Australian artists.
+It was the final song played during the state memorial service of Bob Hawke, held in the Sydney Opera House on June 14th, 2019, headed with a special didgeridoo opening by classical didgeridooist William Barton.

 The song is also the walkout music for Australian current, two-time UFC Featherweight Champion Alexander Volkanovski, and for Australian darts player Simon Whitlock.

 In May 2001, Australasian Performing Right Association (APRA) celebrated its 75th anniversary by naming the Best Australian Songs from 1926 to 2001, as decided by a hundred-strong industry panel.
 "Down Under" was ranked as the fourth song on the list.

 The song was ranked number 96 on VH1's "100 Greatest Songs of the 1980s" in October 2006.

 "Down Under" was added to the National Film and Sound Archive's Sounds of Australia registry in 2007.

 "Down Under" was one of the goal songs for Australia during the 2022 FIFA World Cup.

 "Down Under" was named the greatest song of all time on Triple M's GOAT 600 countdown in 2024.

 In 2025, the song placed 21 in the Triple J Hottest 100 of Australian Songs.

+In 2026, Australian baseball player Travis Bazzana used the song as his walk up music.